-Hague Code of Conduct Against Ballistic Missile Proliferation (HCOC).
+Hague Code of Conduct Against Ballistic Missile Proliferation (HCOC)

 The Hague Code of Conduct Against Ballistic Missile Proliferation (HCOC) was inaugurated on November 25, 2002.
-As of December11, 2007, 127 countries subscribed to the Code.22 The HCOC is not a treaty but instead a set of "fundamental behavioral norms and a framework for cooperation to address missile proliferation."
+As of October 2011, 134 countries subscribed to the Code.30 The HCOC is not a treaty but instead a set of "fundamental behavioral norms and a framework for cooperation to address missile proliferation."
 It focuses on the possession of ballistic missiles, as a complement to the supply-side-oriented MTCR.
+Subscribing states have held regular conferences since the Code came into effect.
+The most recent was held on May 31-June 1, 2012.